ThaiNX1/HealthApp/README.md

 3. **Maintainability**: Clear separation makes code easier to understand and modify
 4. **Flexibility**: Easy to swap implementations (e.g., different data sources)
 5. **Team Development**: Different team members can work on different layers

-## Next Steps

-To extend this project, you can:

-1. Add more entities and use cases
-2. Implement authentication and authorization
-3. Add form validation
-4. Implement error handling and logging
-5. Add unit and integration tests
-6. Implement caching strategies
-7. Add internationalization support